Alfinjohnson/dox-cdms/README.md

 We welcome contributions!
 If you'd like to contribute to Dox CDMS, please follow our [contribution guidelines](CONTRIBUTING.md).

 ### Change Log
-Explore the project's history and releases in the [Change Log](CHANGELOG.md).
+Explore the project's history and releases in the [Change Log](https://github.com/Alfinjohnson/dox-cdms/commits/pre).

+### Known Issues
+Highlight any known issues or limitations present in this release.

+### New Contributors
+* @Alfinjohnson made their first contribution in [Pull Request #1](https://github.com/Alfinjohnson/dox-cdms/pull/1).

 ## License
 Dox CDMS is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for the full license text.